usds/justice40-tool/data/data-pipeline/README.md

 ### Windows Users

 If you want to run tile generation, please install TippeCanoe [following these instructions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).
 You also need some pre-requisites for Geopandas as specified in the Poetry requirements.
 Please follow [these instructions](https://stackoverflow.com/questions/56958421/pip-install-geopandas-on-windows) to install the Geopandas dependency locally.
-It's definitely easier if you have access to WSL (Windows Subsystem Linux), and install these packages using
+It's definitely easier if you have access to WSL (Windows Subsystem Linux), and install these packages using commands similar to our [Dockerfile](https://github.com/usds/justice40-tool/blob/main/data/data-pipeline/Dockerfile).

 ### Setting up Poetry